cocacola-lab/ChatIE/README.md

 ![result](docs/result.jpeg)

 ## Tools🧰
 **UPDATE：** **we use the official api, the tool becomes more faster!!! if the key exceed limits please tell us.
-Moreover, the response speed depends on the official openai chatgpt api**
+Moreover, the response speed depends on the official openai chatgpt api. (sometimes, the official is too crowded and the speed will be slow.)**

 **NOTICE：** **you better use your own openai key because if our default account is used by multiple people at the same time, the account will be overloaded.**